AdobeDocs/commerce-frontend-core/src/pages/guide/templates/walkthrough.md

 ## Prerequisites

-[Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
-The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached by Magento.
+[Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
+The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached by the application.
 The recommendations about [theme](https://glossary.magento.com/theme) development we provide in this chapter are developer/default-mode specific.

 ## Template customization walkthrough